-By [18 months after entry into force] and from then on annually, the Commission shall review the functioning of the measures set out in [...]
-Part IV of this Regulation.
+By [18 months after entry into force] and from then on annually, the Commission shall review the functioning of the measures set out in Part IV of this Regulation and report on the implementation of the measures set out in this Regulation.
+The report shall be communicated to the European Parliament and the Council.

-[Three years after entry into force, the Commission shall report on the implementation of the measures set out in this Regulation.]
+Three years after entry into force, the Commission shall report on the implementation of the measures set out in this Regulation.

-On a regular basis and as a minimum every three years, the Commission shall review the relevance of the numbers set out in Article 7c(2), points (a) and (b) and the overall functioning of Part III of this Regulation, including whether the definition of family members should be $\frac{1}{2}$ modified extended to include siblings and the length of the time limits set out in that Part, against the overall migratory situation.
+On a regular basis and as a minimum every three years, the Commission shall review the relevance of the numbers set out in Article 7c(2), points (a) and (b) and the overall functioning of Part III of this Regulation, including whether the definition of family members should be modified and the length of the time limits set out in that Part, against the overall migratory situation.

-No sooner than [five] years after the date of application of this Regulation, and every five years thereafter, the Commission shall carry out an evaluation of this Regulation.
+No later than five years after the date of application of this Regulation, and every five years thereafter, the Commission shall carry out an evaluation of this Regulation, with particular regard to the principle of solidarity and fair sharing of responsibility as enshrined in Article 80 TFEU.
 The Commission shall present a Report on the main findings to the European Parliament, the Council and the European Economic and Social Committee.
-Member States shall provide the Commission all information necessary for the preparation of that report, at the latest six months before the [five] years time limit expires.
+Member States shall provide the Commission all information necessary for the preparation of that report, at the latest six months before the abovementioned time limit expires.